colin-riddell/blog/colin-blog/content/about.md

 Outside of software and technology I like cooking, running, electric vehicles, gaming on PC + tabletop, travel, socialising and entertaining, fintech, banking and trading.

 Outside of work I also hobby in programming.
-More recent hack-pet-projects include:
+More recent programming projects:

 * **[Caol](https://www.npmjs.com/package/caol)** An entire back-end-as-a-service system that allows users(developers) to easily push and pull data through a simple client.
 Written with **Java**, **Spring** **JavaScript**.
 Also using **Kubernetes**, **Micronaut**, **Grafana**. (🔒ask for repo access)
 * **[Lights Control](https://github.com/colin-riddell/simple_lights_watch)** A small app for fitbit that controls Hue lighting in the home.
 For this I modded together my own mini react-like framework as the SDK is very limiting.